zaiisao/Documentation/en/Interactive Broadcast/role_web.md

 ---
-title: Switch Client Role
+title: Switch the Client Role
 description:
 platform: Web
-updatedAt: Fri Nov 02 2018 04:16:30 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 16:31:14 GMT+0000 (UTC)
 ---
-# Switch Client Role
+# Switch the Client Role
 On the Web Client, the client role is switched with the following three interfaces:

 - `client.publish`: Publish the local stream